Business Law Firms in Milwaukee Helping Business Owners Protect Trade Secrets

 Wisconsin courts can issue injunctions to prevent trade secret disclosure.
 The courts also award financial compensation and punitive damages associated with unjust enrichment associated with loss of profits associated with the trade secret misappropriation.

-Keep in mind that there is a three year statute of limitations.
+Keep in mind that there is a three-year statute of limitations.
 Once a company knows of a trade secret misappropriation, it has three years to start legal action.

 Over the years, the federal government has beefed up enforcement of trade secrets.
-In 1996, the Economic Espionage Act made it a federal crime to steal trade secrets, with fines up to $5 million and a possible prison term up to 15 years.
+In 1996, the Economic Espionage Act made it a federal crime to steal trade secrets, with fines up to $5 million and a possible prison term for up to 15 years.

 In 2016, the Defend Trade Secrets Act (DTSA) was signed into law.
 Among its provisions, DTSA gives significant latitude to law enforcement agencies, allowing them to seize stolen trade secrets without advance warning to the alleged thief.
-DTSA is the first time that private parties can bring legal action to a federal court if it relates to use in international or interstate commerce.
+DTSA is the first time that private parties can bring legal action to a federal court if it relates to using in international or interstate commerce.
 We believe that DTSA will result in more enforcement and greater protection for company trade secrets.

 To see how easy it is to transfer trade secret information, look no further than the lawsuit filed by Google parent company Alphabet against Uber Technologies.
 In this high profile case, Waymo, the self-driving subsidiary of Alphabet, alleges that Uber knowingly misappropriated trade secrets from Waymo’s former employee, Anthony Levandowski.
 Alphabet also alleges Levandowski illegally downloaded trade secrets prior to leaving Waymo which he later shared with Uber.
-This case points to two issues: trade secrets can have value that is equal to, or even greater than a patent portfolio.
+This case points to two issues: trade secrets can have a value that is equal to, or even greater than a patent portfolio.
 Mobile devices and multiple platforms make it difficult to keep trade secrets safely secured on company servers.
 And, with the self-driving vehicle market valued at billions of dollars, Waymo and Uber know the stakes are huge.